-If the end of October seems stranger and spookier than ever, there's a reason for it—Halloween is growing as these Halloween statistics show.
-If you're interested in starting a business or investing in one, you should look past the trick or treaters for the sweet business opportunities Halloween provides.
+If the end of October seems stranger and spookier than ever, there's a reason for it—Halloween is growing as these Halloween retail statistics show.
+If you're interested in starting a business or investing in one, these statistics provide plenty of sweet Halloween business ideas.
+First, the stats.

 Statistically, then, business opportunities related to Halloween should have "legs", with a market that continues to grow over time.
 Growing segments within the Halloween market make the possible profits for a Halloween business even sweeter.